 Author: Wendy K. Voss, Potter Anderson & Corroon LLP

 - An employer must begin withholding for child support no more than seven days after the first payday following the employer's receipt of an income withholding order.
+Additional rules apply to interstate income withholding orders.
 If an employee is terminated from employment, the employer must send a termination notice to the state.
 See Child Support Withholding.

 - Delaware limits the amount of disposable income that is subject to creditor garnishment withholding to a certain percentage of employees' wages.
 See Creditor Garnishment Withholding.